-Ever opened your dishwasher after a cycle and thought, “Did I just breathe in a lab experiment?”
-Yeah, same.
-Between the hard-to-pronounce chemicals and the plastic-heavy packaging, conventional dishwasher detergents can feel… a bit much.
-That’s what led me to try making my own.
-And let me tell you—once you start mixing up your own eco-friendly detergent at home, it’s hard to go back.
+Ever opened the dishwasher after a run and asked yourself, “Did I just breathe in a science experiment?”
+Same.
+Between the name brand chemicals and the plastic filled packaging, normal dishwasher detergent can be. too much.
+That’s why I decided to give homemade a try.
+And believe me once you start experimenting and making your own green-friendly detergent at home, there’s no going back.

-Not only is it surprisingly easy, it’s also cheaper and (bonus!) a tiny win for the planet.
+Not only is it ludicrously easy, it’s cheaper and (even better!) good for the planet.

 - You save money.
-Honestly, cents per load.
+For real, pennies per load.

 - It’s gentler on sensitive skin.
-You know exactly what’s going into it.
+You get to pick exactly what goes in.

 - No synthetic junk.
 No artificial scents or harsh chemicals here.